An exhibition with 28 master’s theses from Nordic and Baltic architecture schools

 Architecture faces, much as our society in general, many future challenges.
 The exhibition Young Architecture showcases new, exciting ideas and solutions in the area of architecture.

-Architecture schools from these cities are represented:
+Architecture schools from these cities were represented:

 A curator of fresh thinking